Arugula Pesto Pasta

 But before I left for Joplin, and upon my return home, I have to get back to food blogging and tell you about the most wonderful arugula pesto pasta I made.
 I’ve made homemade pesto recipes for years and years, and during that time have been a huge fan of arugula, but somehow I had never combined the two into a pesto!
 I finally decided it was time.
 So I made a big batch to enjoy right before I left and then take on the road.
 And then the leftovers were waiting for me upon my return to KC.
 Let’s just say that if you love arugula, it really is as wonderful (and simple!) as you think it is.
 A definite new favorite I look forward to reprising again and again.

 Cheers to the happy newlyweds, and the good food that’s woven into the heart of good memories.

 Fresh arugula makes a delicious simple pesto!
-1 pound dried pasta Cook pasta al dente according to package instructions.
+Cook pasta al dente according to package instructions.
 Meanwhile, pulse together arugula, garlic, 2/3 cup pine nuts, Parmesan and lemon juice in a food processor until combined.
 Slowly drizzle in the olive oil while continuing to pulse the pesto until it is incorporated.
 When the pasta reaches al dente, drain the pasta.
 Then immediately toss with pesto, and remaining pine nuts.
 Serve immediately, sprinkled with extra Parmesan.
 This pasta would also be delicious served with grilled shrimp or chicken.
 If you make this recipe, be sure to snap a photo and hashtag it #gimmesomeoven.
 I'd love to see what you cook!